CBN for Dogs & Cats

 When combined with a full-spectrum CBD extract (containing a wide array of minor cannabinoids and terpenes), CBN for dogs and cats can provide a unique blend of bioactive compounds to support overall wellness.
 Many pet owners report a stronger calming effect along with pets gaining more restful sleep.
 Specifically in the case of elderly pets with sundowners syndrome that tend to lack recognition of day and nighttime cycles.

 Although more research is needed on the use of CBN for pets, the potential to be a safer therapeutic option for elderly or stressed dogs and cats is of interest.
+The good news is that CBN for dogs and cats combined with other full spectrum hemp extracts has shown to be growing in popularity for a number of pet health concerns.
 Pet dementia is something many pet owners experience with aging pets and CBN can be a safer alternative to provide comfort in their golden years.

 CBN is showing promising benefits for the following ailments: